projectcalico/calico/security/app-layer-policy.md

 - [{{site.prodname}} is installed]({{site.baseurl}}/getting-started/kubernetes/)
 - [calicoctl is installed and configured]({{site.baseurl}}/getting-started/clis/calicoctl/install)
-- Kubernetes 1.15 or older (Istio 1.1.7 does not support Kubernetes 1.16+).
-See this [issue](https://github.com/projectcalico/calico/issues/2943){:target="_blank"} for details and workaround.

 **Istio support**

 Following Istio versions have been verified to work with application layer policies:
-- Istio v1.7.4
+- Istio v1.10.2
-- Istio v1.6.13
+- Istio v1.9.6

-Istio v1.5.x is **not** supported.
+Istio v1.6.x and lower are **not** supported.

-Although we expect future minor versions to work with the corresponding manifest below (for example, v1.6.14 or v1.7.5), manifest compatibility depends entirely on the upstream changes in the respective Istio release.
+Although we expect future minor versions to work with the corresponding manifest below (for example, v1.9.7 or v1.10.3), manifest compatibility depends entirely on the upstream changes in the respective Istio release.

 ### How to